-MLA will be accepting applications for its Diversity Scholarship Award.
-This scholarship program, funded by the membership of MLA, offers candidates from under-represented groups an opportunity to pursue the master’s degree in library and information science (MLIS).
+The MLA Diversity Scholarship Award, funded by the membership of MLA, offers candidates from under-represented groups the opportunity to pursue a master’s degree in library and information science (MLIS) with financial support.

-The current goal of the scholarship program is to increase the number of underrepresented racial/ethnic minorities within music librarianship by providing support for master’s-level LIS education.
-Students who have applied to or who are enrolled in an MLIS program with a concentration, certificate, or courses in music librarianship are eligible to apply for the MLA Diversity Scholarship Award.
+The goal of the scholarship is to recruit students from historically underrepresented racial/ethnic groups into music librarianship by providing support for master’s-level LIS education.
+Students who have applied to or are enrolled in an ALA-Accredited MLIS program with a concentration, certificate, courses, or a career interest in music librarianship are eligible to apply for the MLA Diversity Scholarship Award.

-The winner of the Award will receive a tuition stipend, the amount of which will be determined prior to the call for applications.
+- A tuition stipend, the amount of which will be determined prior to the call for applications.

-Gratis student membership in MLA for one year.
+- Gratis student membership in MLA for one year.

-Gratis registration for the MLA annual conference.
+- Gratis registration for the MLA annual conference.

-Submit a personal statement (not to exceed 750 words) summarizing your musical background and interest in music librarianship.
+- A personal statement (not to exceed 750 words) summarizing your musical background and interest in music librarianship.

 2019: Ellen Ogihara